aksugat/ComfyUI-INT8-Fast-ROCM/README.md

   *own* native Triton backend separately requires ≥3.7 to avoid a `libdevice.rint` crash on HIP — that requirement is about core's path, not this node's kernel.

-## Credits

-RDNA3 tuning and benchmarking work assisted by Claude (Anthropic).